-The synthetic population generator that has been implemented within SimAGENT for the Southern California Association of Governments is PopGen (12).
+The synthetic population generator that has been implemented within SimAGENT for the Southern California Association of Governments is PopGen (Pendyala et al, 2011).
 PopGen is capable of synthesizing a population while simultaneously controlling for both household and person level attributes of interest.
 The process implemented in PopGen is rather similar to earlier approaches, except that there is an additional algorithm that reallocates weights across sample households such that person-level control attributes are more accurately replicated in the synthetic population.

 The synthetic population generation process in PopGen begins with the identification of a set of control variables for which marginal distributions are available.
 The control variables are those that are considered important in the transportation modeling context and for which true marginal distributions can be easily obtained, both in the base year and in the forecast year.
-In the case of PopGen, control variables are identified both at the household level and the person level.
+In the case of

+PopGen, control variables are identified both at the household level and the person level.
 In addition to synthesizing population in households, PopGen is also capable of synthesizing population in group quarters (both institutional and non-institutional) if group quarter control totals are available.

 Once the household and person control variables, and their associated marginal distributions, are identified, an appropriate sample file that includes micro data records needs to be obtained.
 This micro data file serves two important purposes.
 First, it provides the seed joint distributions across the control variables of interest at the household and person level.
+Thus, if one has two household control variables, each with five categories, then the sample file provides a 5x5 joint distribution for the variables of interest.
+As the number of variables and categories per variable increases, the dimensionality of the joint distribution may become very large, leading to the presence of many sparse (or zero) cells in the sample joint seed distribution.
+Although PopGen incorporates procedures to account for the zero cell problem, due caution needs to be exercised to avoid situations where seed distributions have an excessively large number of zeros wherein zero-cell adjustment procedures could introduce a systematic bias.
 Second, the sample file is the set of micro data records from which households (and all persons within each household) will be drawn to form the synthetic population.

-The joint seed distributions (household and person control variable joint distributions) are adjusted iteratively using the traditional iterative proportional fitting procedure (IPF) until the cell values are such that marginal totals replicate the known marginal distributions.
+The joint seed distributions (household and person control variable joint distributions) are adjusted iteratively until the cell values are such that marginal totals replicate the known marginal distributions.
+This is accomplished using the iterative proportional fitting (IPF) procedure wherein row and column totals are iteratively matched against known marginal control totals in an iterative fashion.
 At the end of the iterative process, one has cell values that represent the total number of households (or persons) of a particular type (as defined by the multivariate categorization of a cell).
 The idea behind the synthetic population generation process is to draw households from a sample file according to the cell values obtained.